 Check the academic calendar on the Registrar’s website to find the two-week period each semester designated for advising.

 These dates should also be advertised in other locations around campus—keep your eyes open!

 Reach out to your advisor BEFORE the advising period to schedule an appointment.

-Some advisors like you to sign up via email.
+Some advisors like you to sign up via email or through an appointment scheduling system.
 Others will post a sign-up sheet on their door.
 Still others will schedule group advising meetings at specific times.
 Make sure you know how advising works in your department and with your advisor BEFORE the advising period begins.